 III.
 Interpretive Methods and Methodologies

-I am also working on a research agenda that explicitly interrogates the interpretive and qualitative methods that are the heart of my research.
-In particular, I am interested in the exploring role of researchers in the production of knowledge, given contextually dependent effects of power and positionally, and how to teach and learn from these complex realities.
+My research agenda also interrogates the interpretive and qualitative methods that are the heart of my own research.
+In particular, I am interested in the exploring role of a researcher’s social location and positionally in the production of knowledge, from how she interacts in the field to how she interprets and represents her experiences.

 I also teach qualitative and interpretive methods and methodologies, so please check out a recent syllabus if you’re into that sort of thing (!).
 Feel free to also visit the Interpretive Methodologies Methods (IMM) working group at APSA, which I have worked with for the last four years in a number of capacities.